-In video footage posted on social media, Abu Tyour is seen waving to soldiers who were about ten meters away from the fence, on the other side of the fence.
+In video footage posted on social media and later removed, and in a video compilation posted on the website of the Office of the United Nations High Commissioner for Human Rights, Abu Tyour is seen waving to soldiers who were about ten meters away from the fence, on the other side of the fence.
 He is then seen picking up a stone, throwing it in their direction, waving at them again, and then getting shot in the leg.

 In a testimony that Ahmad’s brother, Tamer Abu Tyour (28) – a married father of four from Rafah – gave B’Tselem field researcher Muhammad Sabah on 10 September 2018, he related what happened that day:

 On Friday, 7 September 2018, at about 2:00 P.M., I walked over to eastern Rafah.
 When I got there, I met a few young guys and kids, including my brothers Haytham, Thaer and Munzer.
 My brother Ahmad was distributing tires by the fence so that when the other protesters arrived, at about 4:30-5:00, they’d set them on fire.